Gastroesophageal Reflux Disease (GERD) – Diagnosis, Symptoms, and Treatment

 What Causes Gastroesophageal Reflux Disease?

-Gastroesophageal reflux is caused by the reflux of acidic juices from the stomach into the esophagus.
-This results in irritation of the esophageal lining – leading to chest burning and discomfort.
+The symptoms of gastroesophageal reflux are caused by acid and digestive enzymes from the stomach entering the esophagus.
+This results in irritation of the esophageal lining – leading to the burning sensation that gives heartburn its name.
 Acid can also reach the throat resulting in the sensation of a sour taste in the mouth (regurgitation).
-Symptoms often occur after meals and may be associated other features of dyspepsia such as bloating and mild abdominal discomfort.
+Symptoms often occur after meals and may be associated with features of dyspepsia such as bloating and mild abdominal discomfort.

-Long-term inflammation in the lower esophagus can lead to cellular changes that are precancerous if the problem is not corrected or reversed – Barrett esophagus.
+Long-term inflammation in the lower esophagus can lead to cellular changes that are precancerous – known as Barrett's esophagus.
 Eventually, chronic irritation can lead to adenocarcinoma of the lower esophagus.

 - Abdominal ascites